Shamimashrafiyan91/HAWAS/README.md

    - This step performs a T-test on all regions and saves all result regardles of their p-value.
    - make sure to provide a path to save the result for "T_test_results" parameter.

+3. **Perform FDR on result of previous step**

+   - Perform FDR  using **`FDR_on_all_regions.R`** on result of previous step and filter the region based on adjusted p-value = 0.05
+   - If there is redundant regions, pick the one with smallest p-value

 ---

 ## Input Data